ruby-grape/grape-swagger/README.md

 #### Swagger Header Parameters  <a name="headers"></a>

 Swagger also supports the documentation of parameters passed in the header.
-Since grape's ```params[]``` doesn't return header parameters we can specify header parameters seperately in a block after the description.
+Since grape's ```params[]``` doesn't return header parameters we can specify header parameters separately in a block after the description.

 ```ruby
 desc "Return super-secret information", {